 Grand Army of the Republic 6

-Woman's Relief Corns 9
+Woman's Relief Corps 9

 Ladies of the Grand Army of the Republic 10

-Daughters of Union Veterans of the Civil War Sons of Union Veterans of the Civil War 3
+Daughters of Union Veterans of the Civil War 8

+Sons of Union Veterans of the Civil War.

 Auxiliary to Sons of Union Veterans of the Civil War.
 9

-Auxiliary to sous of office version

-Obligation adopted by Fourteenth Annual Conference was read in unison.
+Obligation adopted by Fourteenth Annual Conference was read in Unison.

 President asked that Past Commander-in-Chief of the Grand Army of the Republic, Judge Willett, and Col. Foster, who were present, be escorted to the platform.
-These honored members were introduced as were also Brother Park F. Yengling, Commander-in-Chief of the Sons of Union Veterans of the Civil War, and Mrs. Margaret F. Anderson, of Union Veterans of the Sons of Union Veterans Auxiliary.
-Brother National President of the Sons of Union Veterans Auxiliary.
+These honored members were severe as were also Brother Park F. Yengling, Commander-in-Chief of the Sons of Union Veterans of the Civil War, and Mrs. Margaret F. Anderson, National President of the Sons of Union Veterans Auxiliary.
 Brother Huston asked if any Veterans in the room were over 95 years of age.
-Comrade Fairhead of New York responded saying that he was within Comrade Fairhead of New York responded saying that he was within five months of being 100 years old.
+Comrade Fairhead of New York responded saying that he was within five months of being 100 years old.
 This comrade was introduced, as was also Comrade Foster of Indiana, 93 years old.
 The introduction of officers and National Heads was deferred until later in the afternoon, as these officers were detained at memorial dedications of their organizations.